 Women who are confident they are pregnant, despite having a negative pregnancy test, should speak with their doctor or another healthcare provider.

 The most specific and accurate pregnancy test is a blood test.
-Doctors will check for the presence of human chorionic gonadotropin (HCG) in the blood.
-HCG is a hormone that the placenta releases.
+Doctors will check for the presence of

 If a woman follows the directions of an at-home urine pregnancy test correctly, the results are typically reliable.